CeeDee Lamb of the Dallas Cowboys gets past Deonte Banks of...

 “I ain’t played my best football yet,” said Banks, the Giants’ 2023 first-round pick out of Maryland.
 “I got a lot more to go, lot more to come, lot more to give.”

-For both the Giants (2-3) and Banks, the triumvirate of Chase, Burrow, and Higgins present a challenge, even if the Bengals (1-4) have struggled in the early portion of the season.
+For both the Giants (2-3) and Banks, Chase, Burrow and Higgins present a challenge, even if the Bengals (1-4) have struggled.

 Which has almost nothing to do with their offense.

-Cincinnati is tied for fourth in the NFL in scoring average per game (28) and is ranked fifth in passing yards (263.0) and ninth in total yards (359.0) per game.
-Furthermore, the Bengals have scored 15 times (11 touchdowns and four field goals) in 16 possessions this season inside the opponents’ 20-yard line.
+Cincinnati is tied for fourth in the NFL in scoring average per game (28.0) and is ranked fifth in passing yards (263.0) and ninth in total yards (359.0) per game.
+The Bengals have scored 15 times (11 touchdowns and four field goals) in 16 possessions inside the opponents’ 20-yard line.

 “We’ve got a big challenge ahead of us against a very good football team.
 I know their record isn’t what they want it to be, but their four losses are one-score games,” Giants coach Brian Daboll said.
 “They’re a very quality, good football team with a lot of good players.”

-Burrow is completing 72.3% of his passes (125-for-173) for 1,370 yards and 12 touchdowns against just two interceptions.
-Following a protracted and very public contract squabble during training camp, Chase has been absurdly productive.
+Burrow is completing 72.3% of his passes (125-for-173) for 1,370 yards, 12 touchdowns and two interceptions.
+After a protracted and very public contract squabble during training camp, Chase has been very productive.
 The fourth-year wideout has caught 29 passes for 493 yards and five touchdowns, including two last week, one of which was a 70-yarder in a 41-38 overtime loss to the Ravens.

-As for Higgins?
-Glad you asked.
-The 25-year-old had nine catches for 83 yards and two touchdowns against Baltimore.
-Overall, he is averaging 10.1 yards per catch (18 catches for 182 yards).
+Higgins had nine catches for 83 yards and two touchdowns against Baltimore.
+He is averaging 10.1 yards per catch (18 catches for 182 yards).

 To summarize: The Bengals’ trio is as good as there is in the league.

-And, outside of one forgettable moment against CeeDee Lamb in the 20-15 loss to the Cowboys on Sept.
-26, Banks’ second season has been — like the Giants’ campaign to date —one of growth.
+Outside of one forgettable moment against CeeDee Lamb in the 20-15 loss to the Cowboys on Sept.
+26, Banks’ second season — like the Giants’ campaign to date — has been one of growth.

 SUBSCRIBE